alterNERDtive/VoiceAttack-profiles/docs/configuration/EliteAttack.md

   databases.
 Default: true.
 * `road to riches`: Announce bodies worth scanning if you are looking for some starting cash on the Road to Riches.
 Default: false.
+* `route jump count`: Give a jump count on plotting a route.
+Default: true.

 Other settings: